robert-hh/Micropython-Editor/README.md

 **1.8** Clean Copy & Paste, Indent, Un-Indent

-- Added a Mark Line key for Line Delete, Line Copy, Indent and Un-Indent
+- Added a Highlight Line key for Line Delete, Line Copy, Indent and Un-Indent
 - Fixed a glitch, that allowed to paste text longer then the available space on the status line.
 No harm was done, just the screen content scrolled up.
 After leaving the line edit mode, a redraw fixed that.